On January 21st, Original 16 launched their newest beer varietal—Prairie White, a Belgian-Style Wheat Beer.

 "They liked the idea of using a wheat sheaf,” said Hysuick.
 The previous Prairie Wheat featured a small wheat sheaf on a can modeled after the design of the Copper and Pale.
 “As we developed a new look, the wheat sheaf became a little bit more expressive.”

-“We started to play around with the wheat sheaf design and making it a prominent graphic on the can.
-We first started it off with it just being a solid wheat sheaf.
-Then, we evolved it.
-We started adding orange slices to the wheat sheaf.”
+They started to play around with the wheat sheaf design and made it a prominent graphic on the can.
+Then, they evolved it by adding orange slices to the wheat sheaf.